dotnet/runtime/src/tools/linker/docs/data-formats.md

   </assembly>
 </linker>
 ```

 Notice that a descriptor file containing the custom attribute type overrides this behavior.
 In case the
-custom attribute type is being referenced in a descriptor xml file and in the linkattributes xml file
+custom attribute type is being referenced in a descriptor file and in the attribute annotations file
-for removal, the custom attribute will not be removed
+for removal, the custom attribute will not be removed.